igorlima/unapologetic-thoughts/pages/quick-notes.md

 articles, enabling items to be tracked and revisited later, even if some entries eventually become outdated.</sup>

+- Mon, Aug 18, 2025 - 2025a08m18d
+  - "If you only read the books that everyone else is reading, you can only think what everyone else is thinking." _by Author Haruki Murakami on **acquiring knowledge**_
 - Sun, Aug 10, 2025 - 2025a08m10d
   - _"Everything We Hear Is an Opinion, Not a Fact.
 Everything We See Is a Perspective, Not the Truth.”_ We don’t see the world as it is.
 We see it through our own window.
 Two people watch the same rain.
 One is glad for the crops.
 One curses the sky.
 Maybe your aunt’s Facebook status is cringe for you, but not to her and her friends.
 You conserve enormous energy by being mindful of the difference.
 Half of your arguments could be avoided if you simply say, _“This is my idea, not a law for everyone.”_
   - Telling yourself you'll do it tomorrow is _**how dreams die**_.